HSG-Library/alma-bib-hierarchy/README.md

 ## How to use
 * Search for any Bib-Record in Alma
 * Open the Bib-Hierarchy Cloud App
-* Click 'Show hierarchy' on the entry you're intrested in
+* Click 'Hierarchy ↓' (or 'Hierarchy ↑') on the entry you're intrested in
 * Wait(, wait a bit longer)
 * See all related records
 * Click 'Expand' in the Cloud App toolbar, to see a nice table, or click export to download the result as Excel file